junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-01-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 27). (text: CR 1/16/2007 H536)
 - 2007-01-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 27).(text: CR 1/16/2007 H536)
+- 2007-01-18 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.